clinical-genomics-uppsala/PrecMed1/docs/lab3.md

     Expansion hunter divides supporting reads into spanning, flanking and in-repeat reads.
 In this case which type of read offers the most support to the expanded allele call?

-We will then use the tool [Stranger](https://github.com/Clinical-Genomics/stranger) to annotate the short tandem repeats in the ExpansionHunter VCF.
-This program adds additional information whether the length of the alleles estimated are pathological.
+We will now use the tool [Stranger](https://github.com/Clinical-Genomics/stranger) to annotate the short tandem repeats in the ExpansionHunter VCF.
+This program adds additional information whether the length of the alleles estimated by ExpansionHunter are pathological.
 See [here](https://github.com/Clinical-Genomics/stranger?tab=readme-ov-file#output) for further information on the stranger annotated vcf.

 ```bash
 singularity exec --no-home -B $PWD:$PWD \